friedrichweise/sonic-pi-sublime/README.md

 # Sonic Pi Sublime Text 3 Plugin

-My attempt is to write a Sublime Text 3 Plugin that allows writing Sonic Pi Code in Sublime.
+A simple Sublime Text 3 Plugin that allows writing Sonic Pi Code in Sublime.

 <img src="screen.png" alt="screenshot"/>

-## Getting Started
+## Features

 Under the menu entry `Tools` you are able to select 4 actions in the corresponding `Sonic Pi` submenu:
 * **Start Live Mode**: With this mode enabled saving a file in Sublime sends it to the Sonic Pi Server